 “If you take away the technology, right at the center are people, and we all have a desire for our work to have meaning and impact.”

 Author, consultant, speaker and thought leader, Jono has lead and advised some of today’s leading communities.
-He’s currently founder of Jono Bacon Consulting providing community strategy and consultancy for Fortune 500 companies and startups including Deutsche Bank, Intel, Sony Mobile, and Mozilla.
+He’s currently founder of Jono Bacon Consulting providing community strategy and consultancy for Fortune 500 companies and startups including Deutsche Bank, Intel, Sony Mobile, Mozilla and HackerOne.
 He was previously Director of Community at Canonical (Ubuntu), GitHub, XPRIZE, and OpenAdvantage, and advisor to organizations including AlienVault, Open Cloud Consortium and Mycroft.
 He’s an author of five books including The Art of Community, columnist for Forbes and opensource.com, founder of the Community Leadership Summit and a keynote speaker appearing at OSCON, LinuxCon, SCALE, and others.
 After getting a hold of his book (which we loved and every community manager should read!), we sat down with Jono and hear what he’s learned along the way…

 OpenChannel: In your book you talk about how every community needs a story to tell.
 When starting a developer community, how does a company figure out their particular story?